 Amy is founder of Live.
 Breathe.
-Alive., specializing in providing inspirational gifts, cards and prints of the owner's original photography.
-Artistic photography explores faith and the natural world, while honoring rural environments with the symbolism of the cross.
+Alive., specializing in providing unique inspirational gifts of her original photography to lift spirits and celebrate connections.
+Authentic photography explores faith and the natural world, while honoring rural environments with the symbolism of the cross.
 Starting with a desire to help a little girl in Cuba, Live.
 Breathe.
-Alive., has grown into a mission of getting more crosses into the world.
+Alive., has grown into a mission of getting more images and inspiration of faith into the world.
 Her blog and faith photographs are designed to encourage others to seek and see the cross in everyday life.

 “I'm not a trained photographer.
 In the fall of 2015 I used my little 5S iPhone to take photos that mattered to me, with no intent to do anything with them.
 Through my interest to help a little girl in Cuba, I considered what I could sell.
 My first thought was homemade toothpaste, but my recipe didn't come out for mass production.
 Then I looked into making an all-natural tallow lotion, but I wasn’t able to find a local grass-fed farmer for a supply.
 Through my own faith journey, deepening and reconnecting my faith, reading the bible and prayer, I was compelled to take photos of crosses.
 Months later the thought came to me to turn my photos into cards.
 I had come back from visiting my cousin in Colorado, still taking photos of crosses, and I wanted to send her a cross thank-you card.
 All I found were pastel, lacy, foo-foo cards of crosses.
 I wanted a card that was real.
+I thought maybe the photos could be the vehicle to help the little girl I met in Cuba.
 And that is how I got started.”

 Today, her work is shown as a selected artist in the Now Showing program through the ArtsKC Regional Arts Council and at Signs of Life Books & Art.